An energy-based summation-by-parts finite difference method for the wave equation in second order form: An energy-based SBP-SAT finite difference method

 \subsection{The boundary conditions}

 Our SBP-SAT discretization is based on the approximation of the unknown variable $U$ and its time derivative $U_t$.
-Therefore, we rewrite equation \eqref{wave1d} to a system with first order derivative in time \be \eb The energy-based SBP-SAT finite difference approximation of \eqref{wave1dsys} with the boundary condition \eqref{bc} is
+Therefore, we rewrite equation \eqref{wave1d} to a system with the first order derivative in time \be \eb The energy-based SBP-SAT finite difference approximation of \eqref{wave1dsys} with the boundary condition \eqref{bc} is

 where $\bs{u}$ and $\bs{v}$ are grid functions that approximate $U$ and $V$, respectively.
-On the right-hand side of \eqref{wave1dsingle1}, the first term imposes weakly the time derivative of the Dirichlet boundary condition $U_t(0, t)=f_t(t)$.
-This penalty term has contribution to a few grid points near the left boundary and the contribution is weighted by the stencil in $\bs{d_1}$.
-The second term is a dissipative term controlled by $\alpha$ and contributes to a few grid points near the right boundary.
+On the right-hand side of \eqref{wave1dsingle1}, the first term imposes weakly the time derivative of the Dirichlet boundary condition $U_t(0, t)=f_t(t)$ \reviii{(note that the constant level of the solution is uniquely determined by the initial data and, being a constant, is not affected by this boundary condition)}.
+This penalty term \reviii{affects the stencils on a few grid points near the left boundary because of the weights in $\bs{d_1}$.} The second term is a dissipative term controlled by $\alpha$ and contributes to a few grid points near the right boundary.
 On the left-hand side, $\bs{u}_t$ is approximately equal to $\bs{v}$.
 The symmetric positive semidefinite matrix $A^{(b)}$ is multiplied by $\bs{u}_t-\bs{v}$.
 In the traditional way of imposing the Dirichlet boundary condition in the SBP-SAT finite difference method, the corresponding penalty term is based on $U(0, t)=f(t)$ and involves a mesh-dependent penalty parameter \cite{Mattsson2009}.
-This is not needed in our energy-based discretization.
+Such mesh dependent parameters are not needed in our energy-based discretization.

-In \eqref{wave1dsingle2}, the Neumann boundary condition is imposed weakly in the same way as in \cite{Mattsson2004}.
-The last term on the right-hand side is a dissipation term that has contribution only on the first grid point and is controlled by the parameter $\beta$.
-The stability property of the semi-discretization is stated in the following theorem.
+\reviii{ The last term on the right-hand side of \eqref{wave1dsingle2} is a dissipation term that has contribution only on the first grid point and is controlled by the parameter $\beta$.
+We note the Neumann boundary condition is imposed weakly in the same way as in \cite{Mattsson2004}.
+To see this, consider \eqref{wave1dsingle1}-\eqref{wave1dsingle2} without terms for the Dirichlet boudary condition and the dissipation.
+Then, \eqref{wave1dsingle1} is reduced to $\bs u_{tt}=\bs v_t$.
+Replacing $\bs v_t$ by $\bs u_{tt}$ in \eqref{wave1dsingle2} gives an equivalent formulation as in \cite{Mattsson2004}. }